-- The system switches to the Local Presenter mode when a person is detected in the PresenterTrack trigger zone. - The system switches to the Remote Presenter mode when the local presenter, who is tracked, leaves the stage. - If someone in the local audience asks a question when the system is in Local Presenter mode, the system sends splitscreen video showing both the presenter and the person asking the question.
+- The device switches to the Local Presenter mode when a person is detected in the PresenterTrack trigger zone. - The device switches to the Remote Presenter mode when the local presenter, who is tracked, leaves the stage. - If someone in the local audience asks a question when the device is in Local Presenter mode, the device sends split-screen video showing both the presenter and the person asking the question.
 This behavior requires a SpeakerTrack 60 or Quad Camera as Audience camera, and that speaker tracking is switched on.